-There are mainly three types of Roofing Materials commonly used for flat roofs.
+There are mainly three types of Flat Roof Materials commonly used for flat roofs.

 Modified BitumenTorch Down is by far the most durable roofing material.
 Once a single ply torch down is coupled with a second layer Modified Bitumen Membrane, it becomes a Two Ply System that surpasses the quality and standards of all other roofing systems.

 Comparing EPDM Rubber Materials with Modified Bitumen Torch Down Materials.